foundry-rs/book/src/reference/cli/forge/soldeer.md

 Usage: Native Solidity Package Manager, `run forge soldeer [COMMAND] --help` for more details

 Commands:
-  init       Initialize a new Soldeer project for use with Foundry install    Install a dependency update     Update dependencies by reading the config file login      Log into the central repository to push the dependencies push       Push a dependency to the repository uninstall  Uninstall a dependency version    Display the version of Soldeer
+  init       Convert a Foundry project to use Soldeer install    Install a dependency update     Update dependencies by reading the config file login      Log into the central repository to push packages push       Push a dependency to the repository uninstall  Uninstall a dependency version    Display the version of Soldeer